sparkflows/sparkflows-docs/docs/installation/architecture-deployment/index.rst

 Architecture/Deployment/Sizing
 =========================

-Fire Insights can be installed on a standalone machine, VM or in a container.
+Sparkflows can be installed on a standalone machine, VM or in a container.

-Fire Insights can be configured to run:
+Sparkflows can be configured to run:

 * All the jobs on the same machine/VM.
 * Connect to a cluster and push the jobs onto the cluster.
 The cluster can be a Databricks Cluster, AWS EMR, AWS Glue, Google Data Proc, Azure HDInsights, Cloudera, Kubernetes or Apache Spark Standalone.